BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 - `type` sets the instance's hardware configuration.
 - `image` sets the bootable operating system to be installed on the instance.
 - `count` sets how many workers of that `type` `image` combination are in this work group
 - `onDemand` defines whether nodes in the worker group are scheduled on demand (True) or are started permanently (False).
 Please only use if necessary.
 On Demand Scheduling improves resource availability for all users.
-This option only works on the master cloud for now.
+This option only works for single cloud setups for now.
 - `partitions` allow you to force Slurm to schedule to a group of nodes (partitions) ([more](https://slurm.schedmd.com/slurm.conf.html#SECTION_PARTITION-CONFIGURATION))
 - `features` allow you to force Slurm to schedule a job only on nodes that meet certain `bool` constraints.
 This can be helpful when only certain nodes can access a specific resource - like a database ([more](https://slurm.schedmd.com/slurm.conf.html#OPT_Features)).